 Please ask the patient information center your question by using the form below.
 You will receive an answer within one weekday.

 Please find the frequently asked questions about second opinions below.
 If your question has not been answered, please use the form at the bottom of the page to submit your question, or contact us at +31 (0)20 512 911.

 Find the frequently asked questions and answers about a second opinion below.
 If these do not answer your question, please use the contact information at the bottom of this page.

 When should I request a second opinion?

 The best time to request a second opinion is when you want to hear another physician’s opinion on your diagnosis or (an aspect of) your treatment.
 A second opinion can be a good way to compare multiple treatment options.
 We can also check if you meet the requirements for a trial.
 Everybody in the Netherlands can request a second opinion.

 We recommend waiting until all tests have been completed, you have received your results, and you have discussed your treatment options.
 At this stage, your hospital can send us enough information to review for our second opinion, and we can discuss our thoughts on the proposed treatment plan with you.

 You can request your practicing physician, if possible, to start the process for you.
 Your general practitioner might not have all the information we need to assess your medical situation.
 We will have to put in a request for this information, which will make the process take longer.

 You can find our average waiting times for the second opinion by types of cancer on our website.
-Please keep in mind that this is concerns averages and that your actual waiting time can vary by person, depending on the individual medical situations.
+Please keep in mind that this is concerns averages and that your actual waiting time can vary per person, depending on the individual medical situation.

 What costs should I expect?